 - You are available to look for and accept work in your usual occupation.

-Obviously, if you have been injured in an accident in Nevada you may not be able to do so.
-You will usually have to file for disability benefits rather than unemployment for any period during which you are injured and unable to work.
+You will usually have to file for disability benefits rather than unemployment for any time you are injured and unable to work.

-However, if you lose your job and as a result of the time you lost to your injury you failed to earn enough base earnings to qualify for Nevada unemployment insurance, you may have a claim based on lost unemployment benefits.
+However, suppose you lose your job and fail to earn enough base earnings to qualify for Nevada unemployment insurance due to your injury.
+In that case, you may have a claim based on lost unemployment benefits.

-The one to be most aware of is the statute of limitations for medical malpractice in Nevada, which can be as short as 1 year.
+The one to be most aware of is the statute of limitations for medical malpractice in Nevada, which can be as short as one year.4

 If you were on the job when you were injured in Las Vegas, you may be limited to recovery under Nevada workers compensation laws.

-Our Las Vegas injury lawyers offer free consultations to help you determine whether a third party is responsible for your work-related injury in Nevada or whether you must seek damages under Nevada’s worker compensation law.
+Our Las Vegas injury lawyers can help you determine whether a third party is responsible for your work-related injury in Nevada.

-Lost Earning Capacity refers to income you will be unable to earn in the future due to a serious injury.
-It is a prediction of how much you would have earned absent the injury.
-It often requires expert testimony and actuarial tables.
+Lost earning capacity refers to income you will be unable to earn in the future due to a serious injury.
+It is a prediction of future damages.